Titan beetle: Microbiome

 Because adult titan beetles do not feed, it is interesting that the very narrow gut microbiota show no activity of proteases, despite there being recorded activity of digestive amylase and lipase activity.
 Digestive amylase, lipase, and protease in human and other animal organisms are responsible for breaking down food proteins into amino acids for absorption.
 There is no fat surrounding the gut of T. giganteus, which differs from other Prioninae.
 It is suggested that the metabolic rate could differ, such that adult titan beetles exhaust all of their fat reserves faster than related beetles.
 Liquid chromatography-mass spectrometry analysis indicated that 70 percent of the lipids were triacylglycerols.
 These lipids were found only in the flight muscles, in which the fat reserves were used to provide energy for muscle activity.
 Within the triacylglycerols, it was found oleic acid is the most abundant.

 Ecology and behavior

 Diet

-Even though the Cerambycidae family is known to utilize a plant diet for sustenance, the Prioninae subfamily does not accept any food with the exception of water.
-Reflected in their anatomy, titan beetles do not have all the digestive enzymes and fat reserves needed to consume food on a daily basis.
-Rather when the titan beetles are larvae, they ingest dead wood and plants infested by fungi.
+Even though the adults of many species of longhorn beetles are known to utilize a plant diet for sustenance, adults of the Prioninae subfamily do not feed beyond consuming water.
+Reflected in their anatomy, titan beetles lack the digestive enzymes and fat reserves needed to consume food on a daily basis.
+Only when the titan beetles are larvae, they ingest dead wood and plants infested by fungi.
 This initial caloric intake is meant to last the lifetime of the beetle.
 Their dietary habits as larvae contribute to the recycling of dead plants in the ecosystem, converting decayed matter into humus.

-The subfamily Prioninae of titan beetles are known as gall-inducing insects.
-Galls, which are abnormal growths in plants, are a byproduct of plant consumption.
-These galls are used as nests for many insects, including beetles.